Compute the eligible share within cutout cells in the overlap with shapes.

 Pad the extent of src by an equivalent of one cell of the target raster.

-nodata in all cells of the destination raster.
-If src.ndim > 2, the
+all cells of the destination raster.
+If src.ndim>2, the function

-function expects the last two dimensions to be y,x.
-Additional
+expects the last two dimensions to be y,x.

-**kwargs – Arguments passed to rio.wrap.reproject; of note:
+**kwargs – Keyword arguments passed to rasterio.warp.reproject; of note:

 Compute the eligible area in one or more geometries.